aelij/AzureMediaServicesPowerShell/README.md

 Tools and sample code for Windows Azure Media Services.

-This is experimental code that exercises the features of the Windows Azure Media Services Preview release.
+This is experimental code that exercises the features of Windows Azure Media Services.

 Not for production use.
 Some bits still problematic.
 Use with care!